tc39/notes/es9/2018-03/mar-21.md

 BE:  There is definitely some fear that the committee will add too much.
 Never say never use namespaces—except for regards to  Common Lisp there's name packages

-MM: I say "never" a lot

 MM: There is a very particular kind of "never".
 There are safety properties that people come to depend on, and adding features can break existing safety properties.
 I really feel like it's a distraction from the classes that we're dicussing.
 There's concern with focusing too much on safety features that it ends up as destroying an added feature.

 the way we talk about safety properties is really important.
 I would love to formalize it so that we do not lose it over time.

 BE: I don't think anybody should fear that we'll break your code, stage 3 doesn't mean stage 4.

-RJE: We've used up the 30 minutes, we've got 3 questions left in the queue so why don't we wind those down and go for a lunch break

-DT: this is a follow up on the process item. a lot of current proposals are small incremental features and proposals, then we can see the need for something more general.
+DT: This is a follow up on the process item.
+A lot of current proposals are small incremental features and proposals, then we can see the need for something more general.
 Dean

 BT: Is this a clarifying question?

 DT: A lot of the current proposals are small incremental feature improvements and when we have enough of those we can see a need for something more general, so we can see that the process is actually right, and we can back out of those smaller things to do a more general change.

-BT: What was the question?

-DT: It was a refinement of the topic.

-(General chatter and displeasure about the labelling of the statement as a question about the differences between the Discuss Current Topic and Clarifying Question modes in the queuing software).

-RJE: YK?

 YK: I do want to say something about the process I think its important to think that the stages in the process represents the work that people are doing.
 So if by the time something gets to stage 3 there's been a lot of work not just by those in the committee, but by everyone in the community, just last month we had four different hour long calls with people in the community.
 I think its also important to remember that by the time something gets to stage 3, a lot of feedback has been gathered and we should remember that if we reboot at that state we have to repeat the process of getting all that feedback again. and then we might be exactly where we were to begin with.
 We need to be able to say "the process is on the rails".
 We have to repeat the for example at the very beginning of the process we did the munich ???  and a lot of the discussion since then has been having the champions work together on cross cutting proposals.
 In fact, I guess I would say that a complexity really comes from how much we have explored the considerations.
 A lot of what seems complex about fields comes form looking forward to decorators and vice versa.
 I don't think it's either a problem ??? to reject them ???

 I think its just a consequence, the opposite of those things not what everyone wants.

 DT: you already addressed one of my comments.
-Allan bringing in SmallTalk things, so this thing is kind of important, but This isn't really smalltalky at all, this is a lot of new stuff that seems very thoughtful about javascript.
+Allan bringing in SmallTalk things, so this thing is kind of important, but This isn't really smalltalky at all, this is a lot of new stuff that seems very thoughtful about JavaScript.

 BE: I didn't say grinding the axe... what I find small talky here is not the variables, but the instance varibales being private in a lexical way.
 Not the details but the instance variable being private and not in a flexible way.
 That also feel smalltakly.
 Its more about philosophy of doing things in an integrety way and doing things through methods.
 I think its fair to say that thats smalltalky, I think its a useful point of view